smartcontractkit/documentation/docs/Using Randomness/example-contracts.md

 1. Open the contract in [Remix](https://remix.ethereum.org/#url=https://docs.chain.link/samples/VRF/VRFv2SubscriptionManager.sol).

-1. Compile and deploy the contract.
-Specify the constructor parameters with the desired addresses and values for your network.
+1. Compile and deploy the contract using the Injected Web3 environment.
+The contract includes all of the configuration variables that you need, but you can edit them if necessary.
 For a full list of available configuration variables, see the [Contract Addresses](/docs/vrf-contracts/) page.

     This contract automatically creates a new subscription when you deploy it.
-Read the `s_requestConfig` variable to see the configuration details.
-You can look up this subscription in the [Subscription Manager](https://vrf.chain.link) using the `subId` value.
+Read the `s_subscriptionId` variable to find your subscription ID.
+You can use this value to find the subscription in the [Subscription Manager](https://vrf.chain.link).

+1. In this example, the `topUpSubscription()` function sends LINK from your contract to the subscription.
+Fund your contract with at least three testnet LINK.
+Alternatively, you can send LINK directly to the subscription in the [Subscription Manager](https://vrf.chain.link).
+Any address can provide funding to a subscription balance.
+If you need testnet LINK, you can get it from one of the available [Rinkeby faucets](/docs/link-token-contracts/#rinkeby).

-1. Fund the subscription by running the `topUpSubscription()` function.
-For this function, a value of 1000000000000000000 = 1 LINK.
+1. Run the `topUpSubscription()` function to send LINK from your contract to your subscription balance.
+For this example, specify a value of `3000000000000000000`, which is equivalent to three LINK.

-1. Create and deploy consumer contracts that include the following components:
+1. Create and deploy a consumer contract that includes the following components:

-    - The `requestRandomWords()` function and the required variables
+    - The `requestRandomWords()` function and the required variables and your subscription ID
     - The `fulfillRandomWords()` callback function

+    You can use the example from the [Get a Random Number](/docs/get-a-random-number/#analyzing-the-contract) guide.

-1. After you deploy these consumer contracts, add them to the subscription as approved consumers using the `addConsumer()` function on your subscription manager contract.
+1. After you deploy the consumer contract, add it to the subscription as an approved consumer using the `addConsumer()` function on your subscription manager contract.
+Specify the address for your consumer contract.

-1. On each of the consumer contracts, run their `requestRandomWords()` functions to request and receive random values.
+1. On the consumer contract, run the `requestRandomWords()` functions to request and receive random values.
+The request might take several minutes to process.
+Track pending request status in the [Subscription Manager](https://vrf.chain.link) app.

-1. When you are done with this contract and its subscription, run the `cancelSubscription()` to close the subscription and send remaining LINK tokens to your wallet address.

-The consumer contracts can continue to make requests until your subscription balance runs out.
+    The consumer contract can continue to make requests until your subscription balance runs out.
 The subscription manager contract must maintain sufficient balance in the subscription so that the consumers can continue to operate.

+1. When you are done with your contracts and the subscription, run the `cancelSubscription()` to close the subscription and send the remaining LINK to your wallet address.

-If you need to remove consumer contracts later, use the `removeConsumer()` function.
+If you need to remove consumer contracts from the subscription, use the `removeConsumer()` function.

 ## Funding and requesting simultaneously